JElchison/crypto-lab/README.md

 When prompted, enter a paraphrase for the students' SSH key.
 You may want this to be hard to guess, but easy to communicate verbally.
 This key and passphrase will be the only way that your students can login to the lab server (i.e. login password is disabled).

-When prompted, enter information for your self-signed HTTPS certificate.
-Details are yours to specify.

 Look for 'Success' message.

 **4. Copy newly created `student` SSH key to your local machine**